kutluhaan/CS449GestureBasedControl/README.md

 ✋ CS449 Gesture-Based Control
-📝 What's This All About?
+📝 What is This All About?
 Hey!
 This project is a really cool system that lets you control your computer with just your hand gestures!
 It's a project for the CS449/549 course that uses your webcam to recognize hand movements and translate them into commands like moving the mouse, clicking, and even scrolling.
 It's like something out of a sci-fi movie!

 🚀 What Can It Do?